MoonMountain2k/inkparse/docs/expr.md

 	- `\b`: Any line break sequence
 		- `\n` or `\r\n`
 		- Not a single character, so it can't be used in sets.
+		- If inverted, only matches a single character.
 	- `\v`: Vertical whitespace
 	- `\h`: Horizontal whitespace
 	- Inverted version.
+		- Capitalize the character.
-		- `\!w`: Non word character
+		- `\W`: Non word character
-	- Uppercase version.
+	- Uppercase only version.
-		- `\^a`: Uppercase letters
+		- `\ua`: Uppercase letters
-	- Lowercase version.
+	- Lowercase only version.
-		- `\_a`: Lowercase letters
+		- `\la`: Lowercase letters
-	- Case insensitive version.
-		- `\?a`
-		- Useless, since all escapes are case insensitive by default
-		- Only implemented for symmetry

 ## Character sets